-The County's fund balance and reserve policy draws upon the Fund Balance Policy. recommendations of the Government Finance Officers Association.
+Fund Balance Policy.
+The County Executive's fund balance and reserve policy draws upon the recommendations of the Government Finance Officers Association, the National Advisory Council on State and Local Government Budgeting and the credit rating agencies.
 The policy outlines an approach to the accumulation and use of unreserved fund balance and reserve funds that takes into consideration issues that are particular to the County.
 It identifies an array of reserve funds that help the County stabilize its budget and finance important policy objectives.
-The policy sets recommended levels of unreserved fund balance of no less than 4% and no more than 5% of normal prior-year expenditures made from the General Fund, the County-wide special revenue funds, the Police District Fund, and the reserve funds.
+The policy sets recommended levels of unreserved fund balance of no less than 4% and no more than 5% of normal prior-year expenditures made from the general fund and the County-wide special revenue funds.
 Additionally, the policy recommends maintaining a combined level of financial resources in unreserved fund balance and reserve funds of no less than 5% of normal prior-year expenditures.
 The policy outlines the conditions under which the County's unreserved fund balance ought to be replenished, and identifies the appropriate uses for unreserved fund balance, reserve funds, and any projected operating surpluses.
-As of December 31, 2014, the County's unreserved budgetary fund balance totaled approximately \$121 million.
-The County also maintains an Employee Accrued Liability Reserve Fund pursuant to the State General Municipal Law; this reserve totaled approximately \$10.2 million as of December 31, 2014 but is expected to be depleted by the end of 2015.
-See "COUNTY FINANCIAL CONDITION - 2016 Budget and 2016-2019 Multi-Year Financial Plan" herein.
+As of December 31, 2014, the County's unreserved budgetary fund balance totaled approximately \$121 million (unaudited).
+The County also maintains an Employee Accrued Liability Reserve Fund pursuant to the State General Municipal Law; this reserve totaled approximately \$10.2 million as of December 31, 2014 (unaudited).
+See "COUNTY FINANCIAL CONDITION - 2015 Budget and 2015-2018 Multi-Year Financial Plan" herein.